LucasBarretto86/LearningRails/README.md

 ### Generators

-To check available generators native and from dependecies
+To check available generators native and from dependencies

 ```shell
 rails generate